 Eligibility for the Scholarship: (H2 Heading)

-Eligible Countries: This scholarship is available for Indian citizens.
+Eligible Countries: this application is available for Indian citizens.

 Entrance Requirements: Applicants must meet the following criteria: